cmacdonald-au/cmacdonald-au.github.io/tech/devops/systemd-unit-files-for-magento.md

 For this scenario, we only need one set of unit files for the magento cron.

-1. `magento-cron.service` which would like like the above, with the three sections we need to run it
+1. `magento-cron.service` which would look like the above, with the three sections we need to run it
 2. `magento-cron.timer` which would have;
    1. `[Unit]` - The main structure that defines what this thing should be called and what we link it to
    2. `[Timer]` - Your repetition and run rules go here (it gets crontab'ish here)